Diamondbacks vs. Cardinals MLB Odds, Trends & Prediction

 Busch Stadium, St. Louis, MO

-As of this writing, our MLB Public Betting Page shows that 54% of bets are on the Cardinals’ moneyline.
+As of this writing, our MLB Public Betting Page shows that 60% of bets are on the Diamondbacks’ moneyline.
 That said, this page is updated frequently so make sure that you click on the link provided so that you’re getting the most updated information.

 Diamondbacks vs. Cardinals MLB Betting Trends

-The total has gone UNDER in 11 of St. Louis’ last 14 games played on a Tuesday.

-Over/Under has gone UNDER in 10 of St. Louis’ last 13 games.

-The total has gone OVER in 13 of Arizona’s last 17 games played on a Tuesday when on the road.
+The total has gone OVER in 4 of Arizona’s last 5 games when playing on the road against St. Louis

 Diamondbacks vs. Cardinals MLB BETTING PREDICTION